 “Every day since its founding 45 years ago, Vision Maker Media, then known as the Native American Public Broadcasting Consortium, has never wavered in its mission to share Native stories with the world that represent the cultures, experiences, and values of Native Americans,” says Kathryn Washington, senior vice president of Television Content, Corporation for Public Broadcasting.
 “CPB is proud to be one of its earliest supporters.
 We congratulate them on this big anniversary and wish them continued success in fulfilling such an important mission.”

-Vision Maker Media is marking its 45th anniversary with a yearlong celebration of free commUNITY events, including thematic online film screenings, online virtual programs, and more.
-The Cherokee Nation Film Office is a sponsor of the 45th anniversary events.
+Vision Maker Media marked its 45th anniversary with a yearlong celebration of free commUNITY events, including thematic online film screenings, online virtual programs, and more, with events sponsored by The Cherokee Nation Film Office.

 “commUNITY: Herald Native Women,” will showcase six films free to the public for 24/7 streaming all month at visionmakermedia.org.